Preview: Rangers vs Celtic - prediction, team news, lineups - Sports Mole

 Rangers possible starting lineup:

-Butland; Tavernier, Souttar, Fernandez, Rommens; Raskin, Chukwuani; Skov Olsen, Moore, Gassama; Chermiti
+Butland; Sterling, Souttar, Fernandez, Rommens; Raskin, Chukwuani; Skov Olsen, Moore; Diomande, Chermiti

 Celtic possible starting lineup: